scholtzan/python-udf-bigquery/README.md

 To generate all the JavaScript files for using MicroPython in BigQuery, [Python 3](https://www.python.org/downloads/) and [emscripten](https://emscripten.org/docs/getting_started/downloads.html) needs to be installed.
 Run `make` to start the build process.

 To use a newer version of MicroPython, update the commit hash in `Makefile`.
-This will most likely break applying the changes in `MicroPython.patch`, so these changes need to be adjusted for newer versions.
+This will most likely break applying the changes in `micropython.patch`, so these changes need to be adjusted for newer versions.

 Generated files will be written to `build/`